shanect7/video-game-tittle-screen-design/README.md

 In our case though, we will not be using the blur-radius value, so we will omit that in our final code.

-All in all, it should look like this:
+All in all, our `text-shadow` property should include values for our offset-x, offset-y, and color as follows: 1px 2px #463903.

+With these properties in mind, inside our `splash-text` ID selector should be:
 ```
 #splash_text {
   font-family: 'minecraftregular', sans-serif;